-An $18.5 million deal between BINGO Industries and LGI has set a new benchmark for the treatment of toxic landfill biogas and the benefits this can bring to local communities.
+The $18.5 million deal between BINGO Industries and LGI has set a new benchmark for the treatment of toxic landfill biogas and the benefits this can bring to local communities.

 These are exciting times that also represent LGI’s first power generation project with a private-sector waste management company.

-Biogas Captured
+Biogas captured

 Carbon abatement

-Seedlings Planted
+Seedlings planted

 -